NeoTrovela/AIEmailResponder/readme.txt

 - For the client side, the only thing in the emailresponder-client-config.ini file is [client] with webserver=http://localhost:3000
 - For server side, we have information concerning our openapi key, as well as our rds information, which you can copy from our submission
-Follow the docker installation steps and run the server side to listen to the client
+Follow the docker installation steps and run the server side to listen to the client For the database, we have a database file that has the SQL required to make the two tables we have.
+Our tables use MwSQL and is hosted on AWS RDS

 ##########################
 Usage: